dakam/WouldYouRatherApp/README.md

 ## Acknowledgments

 - Udacity for providing the Fake Database
-- Inspired by facebook's use react
+- Inspired by facebook's usecase of React